jlord/jlord.github.io/src/books.md

 These pages make me happy, so do spreadsheets.
 Books, too, of course.
 For summaries before I started these bespoke little pages, you'll have to go to my [Goodreads](TODO).

 <!-- TODO: Add tags -->
-{% for post in collections.books %}
+{% for post in collections.books reversed %}
 - [{{ post.data.title }}]({{ post.url }}) <span class="meta-text">{{ post.date | readableMonth }}</span>
 {%- endfor %}